segin/docker-vestacp/README.md

 (Thanks lagun4ik)

-Failed when autobuild on hub.docker.com please download and build on your computer/server
+Failed when autobuild on hub.docker.com (docker 1.6) please download and build on your computer/server with lastest docker

 run great without FTP.